 Cost of product and maintenance includes costs associated with the sale and lease of our emulation and prototyping hardware and licensing of our software and IP products, certain employee salary and benefits and other employee-related costs, cost of our customer support services, amortization of technology-related and maintenance-related acquired intangibles, costs of technical documentation and royalties payable to third-party vendors.
-Costs associated with our emulation and prototyping hardware products include components, assembly, testing, applicable reserves and overhead.
-These costs make our cost of emulation and prototyping hardware products higher, as a percentage of revenue, than our cost of software and IP products.
+Cost of product and maintenance depends primarily on our hardware product sales in any given period, but is also affected by employee salary and benefits and other employee-related costs, reserves for inventory, and the timing and extent to which we acquire intangible assets, license third-party technology or IP, and sell our products that include such acquired or licensed technology or IP.

-A summary of cost of product and maintenance for fiscal 2019 and 2018 is as follows:
+A summary of cost of product and maintenance for fiscal 2021 and 2020 is as follows:

-Change 2019 2018 2019 vs. 2018 (In millions, except percenta ercentages) Product and maintenance-related costs \$ 148.1 \$ 133.8 \$ 14.3 11% Amortization of acquired intangibles 41.0 39.2 1.8 5% Total cost of product and maintenance \$ 189.1 \$ 173.0 \$ 16.1 9%
+Change 2021 2020 (In millions, except per ercentages) Product and maintenance-related costs \$ 175.0 \$ 184.8 \$ (9.8) (5)% Amortization of acquired intangibles 47.6 46.2 1.4 3 % Total cost of product and maintenance \$ 222.6 \$ 231.0 \$ (8.4) (4)%